 Beth Juanita Young has been very busy in her second year of teaching English in Phuket, Thailand.
 I had a chance to catch up with her after our first interview where she spoke about immersing yourself into Thai Culture.
-Since then, she went on a week-long classroom learning trip and her school hosted a competition for impromptu speeches and her student won!
+Since then, she went on a week-long classroom learning trip and her school hosted a competition for impromptu speeches, and her student won!
 This was Beth’s first time seeing her student win a competition like this as a visual arts teacher teaching English in Phuket.
 Her student moved on all the way to the regional championships.
 What an accomplishment!

-She talked about the day-to-day challenges she faced in her second year teaching English in Phuket, Thailand and how she began to overcome them.
+Beth talked about the day-to-day challenges she faced in her second year teaching English in Phuket, Thailand and how she began to overcome them.
 She is feeling more comfortable as a teacher.
 Plus, being at the same school two years in a row has helped her adjust even more.
 Beth is still finding her rhythm as a teacher.
 As any teacher knows, it takes time to find a rhythm.
 She’s enjoyed learning how to use her time to plan projects and assist her students.
 Although Beth works for a government school, she listens to her students’ needs while delivering creative lesson plans set by the Office of the Basic Education Commission (OBEC).

-What is a typical day at your school like Teaching English in Phuket, Thailand?
+What is a typical day at your school like teaching English in Phuket, Thailand?

 “A typical day at school for me begins with heading to the convenience store across the street from my school.
 I grab a coffee and some breakfast to start my day.
-When I get into school, I head straight to the office that I share with fourteen other foreign-subject teachers and a few Thai-subject teachers.
-It’s always nice to greet each other in the mornings and have a few minutes of calm before the busy day starts!
+When I get into school, I head straight to the office that I share with 14 other foreign-subject teachers and a few Thai-subject teachers.
+It’s always nice to greet each other in the mornings and have a few minutes of calm before the busy day starts.

 Flexibility Out of the Classroom

 “If we are lucky enough to have our lunch hour match up, I eat lunch with my colleagues.
-If not, I spend my lunch period at my desk eating food I brought to school (new year health kick haha!).
+If not, I spend my lunch period at my desk eating food I brought to school (new year health kick, haha!).
 What I do in my free time between classes really depends on what is happening in the semester at the time.
 Sometimes I spend it making props and costumes for our program’s Drama department.
 Other times I spend it grading and correcting students’ work.
 I often spend my free time helping students with their projects outside of class hours.
 It may all seem a little boring or mundane, but we do have events and celebrations which happen often throughout the year.
 There is always something to look forward to!

 During December, my typical days were spent going between my classes and rehearsing for our Christmas Fair Performance.
 It was a very busy month, but we had such an amazing day full of Christmas celebrations it made all the hard work worth it.
 I started 2020 by being out of school for a few days.
-I accompanied one of my students to an impromptu speech competition in Nakhon Si Thammarat (another province in Southern Thailand).
-The week after that, we headed sixteen hours North to Samut Songkhram for our week-long annual Outside Classroom Learning trip.
+I accompanied one of my students to an impromptu speech competition in Nakhon Si Thammarat (another province in southern Thailand).
+The week after that, we headed 16 hours north to Samut Songkhram for our week-long annual Outside Classroom Learning trip.
 We spent the week learning about Thai culture, foods, and agriculture.
 Every month is something different, so my ‘typical’ day varies so much!
 It is never boring, that’s for sure!”

 How many people do you work with?
 How many classes do you teach?

-“As I previously mentioned, I work alongside fourteen other foreign teachers and a large group of Thai teachers and staff.
-We are a pretty diverse team, with nationalities from American, British, Pilipino, Indian, Singaporean, South African, and Thai.
+“As I previously mentioned, I work alongside 14 other foreign teachers and a large group of Thai teachers and staff.
+We are a pretty diverse team, with nationalities from American, British, Filipino, Indian, Singaporean, South African, and Thai.
 I love the people I work with.
 I feel very fortunate to find such a lovely workplace to not only call my job but also to call my ‘home’.
 The people and students create that welcoming atmosphere.
 I work very closely with our Drama teacher, as I also have a history in acting and performing.
 We team up a lot for our school’s performances and anything in the creative arts department.

 Teaching English and Art in Thailand